czbiohub-sf/lfm-data-utilities/lfm_data_utilities/thumbnail_labelling/README.md

 # Thumbnail Labelling

+## Before you begin
+Make sure you have already created a folder of images for the runs you are interested in.
+You can create a folder of images from a `.zarr` file by using `lfm_data_utilities/malaria_labelling/process_zarr_to_images.py`.
+An example usage would be:
+`python3 process_zarr_to_images.py /hpc/projects/group.bioengineering/LFM_scope/ec50/drug_no_drug_comparison/2024-04-12-141644_`.

+Note that you need to pass in the _folder containing_ the zarr file and not the path to the zarr file itself.

 ## Labelling Guide

 Given datasets (i.e. folder of images + folder of labels), grab a thumbnail of each cell and put it in folders, sorted by class.
 A user can then sort those thumbnails into the correct folder.
 You can then use those corrected thumbnanils to update the original labels.